htefera/MLSystemsQualityEvaluation/README.md

 9. Keras Network Classifier

-## Comparative Analysis
+##  Result Analysis
-The follosing screenshots are from the experimental analysis of our project
+* The following shows the performance of the 17 classifiers using accuracy, recall,precision, and ROC for baseline and optimized models
 #### Accuracy of Baseline Models
 ![Accuracy Baseline](Images/accuracybasline.png)
 #### Accuracy of Optimized Models